 *Leave the yarn tail from the magic circle hanging out so you can use it to stitch the tail up later.

-Round 2: 2 SC in first stitch, SC in next, repeat around (6)
+Round 2: *2 SC in first st, SC in next, repeat from * around (6)

-Round 16: *2 SC in first stitch, SC in next.
+Round 16: *2 SC in first st, SC in next.
 Repeat from * one more time, then SC in last 6 (12)

-Round 17: *2 SC in first stitch, SC in next.
+Round 17: *2 SC in first st, SC in next.
 Repeat from * two more times, then SC in last 6 (15)

-Round 18: *2 SC in first stitch, SC in next 2.
+Round 18: *2 SC in first st, SC in next 2.
 Repeat from * two more times, then SC in last 6 (18)

-Round 19: *SC in first 4, 2 SC in next.
-Repeat from * one more time, then SC in last 8 stitches (20)
+Round 19: *SC in first 4 sts, 2 SC in next.
+Repeat from * one more time, then SC in last 8 (20)

 Rounds 20-23: SC in each stitch around (20)